Eptic

-Michaël Bella (born 9 April 1993), known by his stage name Eptic, is a Belgian DJ and producer.
+Michaël Bella (born 9 April 1993), known by his stage name Eptic, is a Belgian DJ and record producer.
 He is most known for his extended play Overlord, which peaked at 22 on Billboard's Top Dance/Electronic Albums chart.

 Eptic began his career as a DJ at age 19.
 He gained notoriety in the dubstep scene after the release of his extended play Like a Boss, released on Never Say Die Records in 2012.
 Since then, he has collaborated with artists such as Habstrakt, DJ Snake, Valentino Khan, Jauz, and Dillon Francis.